 Converting the gas type for operation with LPG

-- To change the gas type on the control unit, see "Commissioning the system with the commissioning assistant" - mentation) adjacent to the type plate on the cover panel.
+- To change the gas type on the control unit, see "Commissioning the system with the commissioning assistant" - sion- - 2.
+Affix label "G31" (supplied with the technical documentation) adjacent to the type plate on the cover panel.